 PUTTING ONESELF LAST

-The rivers and the seas can be the kings of the many valleys
+The rivers and the seas can be the rulers of the many valleys

 By being good at going downstream.

-Thus, they became the many primordial valley kings.
+Thus, they became the many primordial valley rulers.

 Truly, therefore, the sage